aish2997/blog-website/README.md

 This will list all the roles assigned to the service account.

-## 3. Setting up the state file bucket in GCS
+## 3. Setting up the terraform state file bucket in GCS

 Here are the `gcloud` commands to create a GCS bucket with the specified directory structure: